cube-js/cube/docs/Cube.js-Backend/Deployment.md

 ## Prerequisites

-Running Cube.js Backend in production requres some changes in configuration:

-  * Set `NODE_ENV` environment variable to `production`
-  * Provide Redis using environment variable `REDIS_URL`

-On Heroku, `NODE_ENV` is set to `production` by default.
+When running Cube.js Backend in production make sure `NODE_ENV` is set to `production`.
+Such platforms, such as Heroku, do it by default.

-Running Cube.js Backend in development doesn't require Redis.
+Also, Cube.js requires [Redis](https://redis.io/), in-memory data structure store, to run in production.
+It uses it for query caching and queue.
+Set `REDIS_URL` environment variable to provide Cube.js with Redis connection.
+Make sure, your Redis allows at least 15 concurrent connections.

 ## Serverless